$45.00 members / $75.00 nonmembers 3.0 CE credits

 Always consult a tax professional to determine your situation and if the new 2018 tax law changes impact you.
 For additional tax information, take advantage of the resources at irs.gov.

-- Explain different ways of organizing as a business entity
+- Explain the different types of business entities.

-- Explain how the Internal Revenue Service determines who to audit.
+- Describe the Internal Revenue Service auditing process.

 About the author(s)